-Night time drives (or walks) through outdoor holiday and Christmas lights displays across the state can be a fantastic evening activity in December in CT.
+Nighttime drives (or walks) through outdoor holiday and Christmas lights displays across the state can be a fantastic evening activity in December in CT.

-Wonderland at Roseville has been a spectacular lights display created each year by just one family in Fairfield, Connecticut.
-Previous years, the owners at 226 Roseville Terrace would delight passers-by with an overwhelming amount of lights crammed on their property.
-While I’m not sure if this will be happening in 2020, if it does, it will be sure to impress.
+Wonderland at Roseville has been a spectacular lights display created yearly by just one family in Fairfield, Connecticut.
+During previous years, the owners at 226 Roseville Terrace would delight passers-by with an overwhelming number of lights crammed on their property.

 Head to East Windsor to take a holiday trolley ride at the Winterfest and Tunnel of Lights.
-The closed car or open-air car are great depending on the weather, but the entire Connecticut Trolley Museum is decked in lights and decorations to mark the season.
+The closed car or open-air car is great depending on the weather, but the entire Connecticut Trolley Museum is decked in lights and decorations to mark the season.
 And their polar express train ride is a must with the kids.

-Shortly after Thanksgiving until January 4, head to Meriden, Connecticut after dark to see the Festival of Silver Lights in Hubbard Park.
-Over 350,000 white twinkling lights decorate over 200 figures and buildings in this amazing display.
+Shortly after Thanksgiving until January 4, head to the city of Meriden, Connecticut, after dark to see the Festival of Silver Lights in Hubbard Park.
+Over 350,000 white twinkling lights decorate over 200 figures and buildings in this dazzling display.

-The most cute towns in Connecticut are worth a visit any time of year.
+The cutest towns in Connecticut are worth a visit any time of year.

 But during the holiday season, their street decorations and shops are sure to bring some holiday cheer to even the biggest Scrooge.

-Places like Greenwich usually light the trees of downtown with festive lights and give-out annual awards for the best decorated businesses in town.
+Places like Greenwich usually string the trees downtown with festive lights and give out annual awards for the best-decorated businesses in town.